ethman/bespoke-demo/README.md

 #### Take On Me by A-ha

 We want to isolate the famous synthesizer melody in the mixture.
+Listen here:

 | Input Mixture                                                                          | Synthesized Target                                                                       | Bespoke Ouput                                                                          | Spleeter Output ("Other" source)                                                         |